favonia/cloudflare-ddns/docs/designs/features/network-security-model.markdown

 ## Goal

-Prevent an adversary from causing the updater to publish an incorrect IP address for managed domains.
+Prevent an adversary from causing the updater to publish or enforce an incorrect IP target in managed Cloudflare resources.

+## Core Model

+The security model is about target-provider correctness, not broad application security.

+- The protected outcome is: the updater should not publish or enforce an attacker-chosen IP target in managed DNS records or managed WAF content.
+- The relevant trust boundary is the network path used by public-IP detection.
+- If that path is fundamentally attacker-controlled, no DDNS updater can recover security through application-layer logic alone.

 ## Assumptions